 Successful Operation of the BC-375 Will Require These Steps

 General Information and What's Important - The BC-375 and BC-191 transmitters are well-designed and well-built pieces of equipment.
 They performed well enough for their continued military use from before WWII up into the early 1950s.
 There is nothing "wrong" with the transmitter design if it is operated as it was originally intended, that is, operating on a robust charger-battery system with unlimited current available and with the operating voltage at the upper end of spec.
-Today, most hams usually can't operate the BC-375 or BC-191 in that manner and this has made successful operation of the BC-375 family of transmitters on the ham bands a real challenge.
+Today, many hams usually can't operate the BC-375 or BC-191 in that manner and try using storage batteries.
+Although it's possible to get the BC-375 to operate with storage batteries as the power source, the setup will be a compromise at best and getting a decent will be a real challenge.
 Many of the surviving BC-375 and BC-191 transmitters seem to be in pretty good condition but they will still need a thorough check out and adjustment before actually putting one on the air.
 The antenna relay seems to always need a lot of attention and since it is in constant operation in CW and controls T/R functions in all modes, its proper cleaning and adjustment is critical.
 Be sure that the four VT-4/211 tubes are in good condition and that the VT-25/10Y is also good.
 All components need to be checked and the filament voltage adjustment links will probably need to be reset.
 It's a good idea to monitor the transmitter output with an oscilloscope at all times but especially during test and adjustment since the settings of the audio gain and the modulator bias have a significant effect on audio quality and power output on AM.
 Generally, operation on 160M and 80M can be trouble-free but operation on 40M pushes the BC-375 frequency high enough for instability and FM'ing to become nearly insolvable problems.
 Nowadays, if the BC-375 is operated "per the manual" with its proper dynamotor and an automobile battery set up you will certainly be the recipient of many "critical audio reports."
 The following is why,...

 All military set-ups operated the BC-375 or BC-191 on the high side of the voltage range, that is, +28vdc for the BC-375 or +14vdc for the BC-191.
 This is really where the transmitters need to operate and automobile batteries without a charging set-up cannot provide enough voltage for stable operation.
 Suffice it to say that today the BC-375 and the BC-191 cannot be operated "per the manual" on the ham bands when operating on the low side of their voltage range.
-However, we do want to operate the transmitter as close as possible to original without enduring endless criticism of the signal and the audio quality and sometimes hams just can't provide anything other than car batteries for a voltage source.
-So, our endeavor will be to operate the BC-375/BC-191 with all original parts on series (or parallel for the BC-191) connected car batteries and achieve an AM signal that is intelligible and sounds more or less natural.
+However, if you want to operate the transmitter as close as possible to original without enduring endless criticism of the signal and the lack of audio quality and car batteries are the only voltage source, you will have to reduce RF output power by at least 40% and you will have to recharge your batteries during "receive time."
 Extensive modifications to the original design concept of the transmitter (with the goal of achieving BC quality audio) seems to go against the very idea of operating vintage WWII military equipment in the first place.
 Modifications are not necessary for producing a decent military-sounding signal from either the BC-375 or BC-191.
 NOTE: Assume that when +28vdc is written, the voltage for the BC-191 would be +14vdc.
 When +24vdc is written for the BC-375 it would be +12vdc for the BC-191.
 This saves us from constantly including both voltages in the text.
 More details on the importance of the input voltage follows,...

 |Dynamic Neutralization - Probably the Most Important Step - The BC-375 is usually found without its matching serial number Tuning Units.
 This means that the "orphan" TUs were neutralized to a different BC-375 and will require neutralization to your BC-375.
 Any non-matching serial number TU that are to be used absolutely need to have their neutralization adjusted for minimum FMing.
 If the transmitter TU is not neutralized, then some minor parasitic feedback in the master oscillator will cause frequency instability, or FMing, causing more audio distortion.
 This parasitic feedback is made worst when the +HV is fluctuating with the load.
 The easiest neutralization method requires a receiver capable of FM detection that will tune to the BC-375 transmitter frequency.
 These types of receivers are always limited to more modern types of communications and SWL receivers.
 I use a Yaesu FRG-8800 which does have the capability of receiving FM on all frequencies.
 Tune in the transmitter's signal on the FM receiver and talk into the microphone.
 If the BC-375 is FM'ing, you will hear yourself quite easily.
 It's best to use earphones for monitoring.
 Adjust the TU neutralizing control until you no longer hear your voice modulation and the FM'ing and audio distortion should be at a minimum for that tuning unit at that frequency.
 You might have to adjust for the minimum audio response as voice peaks always seem to cause a little bit of FMing.
 The difference can be checked by switching the receiver over to AM detection and listening to yourself transmit.
 All of the "fuzzy" sounds should be gone and the AM signal should sound clear and intelligible.
 If you have the proper kind of FM detector-receiver, it's easy to check the neutralizing often and the results are simply amazing.
 There is no other easy way to set the neutralizing on the tuning units.
 NOTE 1: Even if you are using a +28vdc high current power source, you still need to do this neutralization to assure the transmitter doesn't distort because of parasitic oscillations.
 NOTE 2: I have tried other methods to set the neutralization for minimum FMing, like using a standard communications receiver with the BFO on and listen for deviations in the carrier frequency but this doesn't work at all.
 About the closest to FM monitoring is to use earphones to monitor your BC-375 AM signal on a standard communications receiver and adjust the neutralization for the best sounding audio.
 This will get you kind of close but not as close as the FM receiver does.
 Thanks to Tom Horsfall, WA6OPE for the dynamic neutralizing information using an HF FM receiver.|